« Back to Glossary Index

 Users are relying on you to provide expertise, negating the need for hours of painstaking research

-How does this impact your keywords, content and other SEO activities?
+What is keyword intent?
+How does this impact content and other SEO activities?

-When building your keyword research, content and other SEO activities to ensure they meet search intent, you will need you to consider the following questions:
+When creating content and carrying out keyword optimisation activities, you will need to consider the following questions:

 • How can you make it clear that you can resolve the user’s query?